APTrust/dart-docs/docs/dart3/users/bagit/index.md

+---
+description: >-
+  What BagIt profiles do in DART 3, and the ways DART's profile format departs from the published specification.
+---

 # BagIt Profiles

 While the [BagIt specification](https://tools.ietf.org/html/rfc8493) describes the general requirements for a valid bag, BagIt profiles describe the tags, manifests, and tag manifests required to make a valid bag for a specific organization or purpose.